shaklev/django_range_slider/README.md

 ## Usage

-Add the form field to your form and make sure to save the uploaded files in the form's ``save`` method.
+Add the form field to your form , with or without the optional keyword-arguments.

-For more detailed examples visit the [examples section](https://github.com/Chive/django-multiupload/tree/master/examples).
+An example app is avilable at [example app](https://github.com/shakle17/django_range_slider/tree/master/test_slider).

 ```python